 Records may be requested for research under the provisions of the Public Information Act (Texas Government Code, Chapter 552).
 Researchers may request an interview with an archivist or submit a request by mail (Texas State Library and Archives Commission, P.O.
-Box 12927, Austin, TX 78711), fax (512-463-5436), email (firstname.lastname@example.org), or see our web page (https://www.tsl.texas.gov/agency/customer/pia.html).
+Box 12927, Austin, TX 78711), fax (512-463-5436), email (firstname.lastname@example.org), or by using our web form (https://www.tsl.texas.gov/publicinformationrequest).

 Requests should include enough description and detail about the information sought to enable TSLAC to accurately identify and locate relevant and responsive records.

 If the reviewer identifies information that may be excepted by the Public Information Act, TSLAC must seek an open records decision from the Texas Attorney General before records can be released.
 The Public Information Act permits up to ten working days after receiving a request to make this determination.
 The Attorney General has 45 working days to render a decision.
 Alternatively, TSLAC can inform researchers of the nature of the information under review and if the researcher agrees, that information can be redacted or removed and researchers can access the remainder of the records.

 The following types of information are restricted under Texas Government Code, Section 552.301(a) previous determinations.
 To date, TSLAC routinely redacts or removes:

 - social security numbers (Texas Government Code, Section 552.147)

 - certain email addresses (Texas Government Code, Section 552.137)